ouhammmourachid/django-quicker/README.md

 ```

 #### get started with `version-2.0.x`:
-this versioon support split settings to orgnize the settings in deferent files and make it to integrate local setting.
+this version support split settings to orgnize the settings in deferent files and make it to integrate local setting.

 make the templates for the local settings so you can override the default settings.